 This sauce.
 Ohmygoodness.
 I might have been eating it straight out of the blender with a spoon during this photo shoot….because it is THAT good.

 I’m trying to up my sauce game, friends.
-Sauces are kind of the magic behind pulling together a really easy, unplanned meal in next to know time.
+Sauces are kind of the magic behind pulling together a really easy, unplanned meal in next to no time.
 They pack all the flavor and add an element of texture to a dish and can totally turn a “blah” dinner of pasta, chicken or whatever you have on hand into something pretty dang exciting and that is still loaded with flavor.

-After I made my Butternut Squash Vegan “Cheese” Sauce, I saw the glory of having a stash of sauces in your fridge to breath life into a quick and simple meal.
+After I made my Butternut Squash Vegan “Cheese” Sauce, I saw the glory of having a stash of sauces in your fridge to breathe life into a quick and simple meal.
 So I have been working on adding more sauces into my life, into my veggies and into the pages of The Natural Nurturer.

-And this creamy cauliflower Alfredo sauce is GOING ON ALL THE THINGS!
+And this Creamy Cauliflower Alfredo Sauce is GOING ON ALL THE THINGS!
 The pasta, the potatoes, the rice, the pizza.
 I am kind of having a hard time thinking of something I don’t want to put this sauce on because it is THAT dang good.
 And easy!
 Oh friend, so easy.
 A little garlic, some broth, a head of cauliflower and you are basically done.

 Seriously, how did we go so long without seeing the potential of the cauliflower?
 So many missed veggie-loaded opportunities.